 Cargill is a founding member of the Coalition for Sustainable Egg Supply, and the Coalition’s commercial-scale, scientific research is fundamental in helping us understand the benefits and potential drawbacks of various housing types.
 We are using the insights from this research to actively address some of the potential challenges associated with cage-free egg production that the research has identified, while maintaining the benefits of this type of housing.

 With a clear understanding of long-term cage-free trends, Cargill has been working closely with our egg suppliers to pioneer efforts that will help our customers grow their business now and in the future.
-While we do not own egg-laying hens, we anticipate future egg supply agreements involving new construction and remodeling of layer housing will only require cage-free configurations.
+While we do not own egg-laying hens, we anticipate future egg supply arrangements involving new construction and remodeling of layer housing will reflect only cage-free configurations.

 We have entered into multiple long-term agreements to meet cage-free requirements from our customers, including construction of new housing and re-modeling of existing housing.

 In Brazil, we source a small amount of eggs for our mayonnaise brands and have committed to transitioning 100% of our eggs for this mayonnaise to cage-free by 2025.
 We are part of a working group of companies in Brazil designing a transition plan with numerous egg suppliers to ensure an adequate supply of cage-free eggs to the market.

 Our broiler poultry operations understand the importance of proper animal welfare and embrace a commitment to uphold the highest standards.
 Birds and meat for our supply chain are sourced either from our own integrated poultry operations or for further processing from leading poultry companies, with live birds cared for by experienced personnel throughout our global supply chains and in compliance with all applicable local regulations.
 Our suppliers operate with comprehensive agricultural assurance schemes, most of which are externally audited by independent third-party organizations.